 A Surprise Subspecies

 In the years before the DNA study was done, it was believed that the Quagga was a distinct species of zebra.
 However, when the results came in, so did a big surprise.
 The Quagga was a subspecies of today's Plains Zebra.
 As a matter of fact, the DNA of the Quagga and the Plains Zebra are identical.
 The only difference was the coat colour.
-It didn't take long before someone said something along the lines of “Hey, if both are identical, then we can turn the Plains Zebra into a Quagga.”
+It didn't take long before someone said something along the lines of “Hey, if both are identical, then we can turn a Plains Zebra into a Quagga.”

-Breeding Program and a new Foal
+Breeding Program and a New Foal

-Rau began in 1987, capturing nine Plains Zebra at the Etosha National Park in Namibia and also, from parks in Kwazulu Natal, in South Africa.
-Together, they formed a tiny herd but each had something special – they all resembled their extinct cousin in some small way.
+Rau began in 1987, capturing nine Plains Zebra at the Etosha National Park in Namibia and also from parks in Kwazulu Natal, in South Africa.
+Each zebra that belonged to the tiny herd had something special – they all resembled their extinct cousin in some small way.

 However, even Rau advised that caution must be taken before deciding either way.
-As DNA tests become more advanced, it may still show a difference between the species that couldn't be detected in the 1980s.
+As DNA tests become more advanced, they may still show a difference between the two zebra species that couldn't be detected in the 1980s.
 This is highly possible since the Quagga's genome (the entire genetic code) is not known.

 Did You Know?

 - Not every zebra born in the Quagga Project show the desired qualities for the next generation.
-These animals are homed in national parks, especially in the Eastern Cape's Addo Elephant National Park where visitors can view the oddly-striped zebras
+These animals are homed in national parks, especially in the Eastern Cape's Addo Elephant National Park where visitors can view the oddly striped zebras.

-- Similar to zebras today, every Quagga's stripes was as unique as a fingerprint
+- Similar to zebras today, every Quagga's stripes was as unique as a fingerprint.

 © 2018 Jana Louise Smit